 You will want to plant your sweet potato slips as soon after purchasing as you can, preferably when the weather is warm and settled.
 Don’t worry if your slips don’t have a lot of roots-with good care roots will develop quickly!

 Transplant your slips into the ground 2”-3” inches deep, with the leaves above the ground.
 They should be 12”-18” apart in rows at least 3’ apart.
 It is best to transplant in the evening to avoid shocking the transplants.
 Be sure to water-in well after planting.

 Keep the transplants moist for the next few days as the plants become established.
 Regular irrigation will assure a larger harvest and even moisture prevents splitting and cracks.
-Side dress each plant with MicroLife 6-2-4 organic fertilizer with mycorrhizal fungi for better yields and sweeter and larger sweet potatoes.
+Side dress each plant with MicroLife 6-2-4 organic fertilizer with mycorrhizal fungi or Fox Farm Tomato and Vegetable fertilizer for better yields and sweeter and larger sweet potatoes.

 Harvest when your potatoes reach the recommended growing time for your variety.
 Try to harvest on a sunny day when the soil is not too wet.
 Pull aside the vines so that you can see where you are digging!
 I use a flat-tined fork, digging 12”-18” away from the plant to avoid damaging the sweet potatoes.
 Go straight down about 6”, then angle toward the center of the plant and gently lift the potatoes out of the ground.
 Separate the sweet potatoes and allow them to dry in the sun for no more than one hour.
 Handle freshly dug sweet potatoes gently to avoid bruising.